Important Things Every traveller Should Know Before Visiting Barcelona

 Always Be Vigilant

 Sadly, certain parts of Barcelona have notorious reputations for pickpockets and thieves.
-In particular, people working in groups of up to three or four often target tourists along Las Ramblas and in the Gothic Quarter.
+In particular, people working in groups of up to three or four often target tourists along Las Ramblas and the Gothic Quarter.
 It would help if you also were extremely vigilant when using public transport, especially on the metro.
-The only way to protect against opportunistic pickpockets is to be smart and don’t wave valuables.
-Donate sure your bag is closed, and wear backpacks in the front of your chest rather than at the back.
-Keep handbags closed in front of your body.
-And make sure your phone, wallet, and any other valuablesaren’tvisiblevaluablesaren’tvisible ough target; they usually won’t even try and inswon’tdgo for someone else.
+The only way to protect against opportunistic pickpockets is to be smart and not wave valuables.
+Ensure your bag is closed, and wear backpacks in the front of your chest rather than at the back.
+Keep handbags completed in front of your body.
+Make sure your phone, wallet, and other valuables aren’t visible or targeted; they usually won’t even try and inswon’tdgo for someone else.

 Want Tapas?
 Do Your Research

 In recent years, some of the restaurants in Barcelona have tried to pass frozen food as gourmet.
-With the vast selection of places to choose from, it’s easy to assume alit’sfod will be high quality and delicious, especially after seeing the price tag.
+With the vast selection of places, it’s easy to assume Alit’s food will be high quality and delicious, especially after seeing the price tag.
 But this isn’t always the case.
-Isn’t a tourist, you can expect difficulty finding the best restaurants.
+You can expect difficulty finding the best restaurants if you aren’t a tourist.
 Some bars provide free tapas with drinks, so a top tip is to find these first place.
-A top piece of information is to ask a local you trust, such as a host or hotel receptionist, to recommend their favorite spots.
+A full piece of information is to ask a local you trust, such as a host or hotel receptionist, to recommend their favorite spots.
 Failing that, search online and read recent reviews of the restaurants.
 Don’t just turn up andDon’tpct high-quality tapas.
 You’re more likely to be on food if you plan where to go.
-Guidebook

 A guidebook can be invaluable in learning more about Barcelona’s fascinating history and culture.
 Having a little knowledge of what you’re seeing will helyou’reoappreciate what you’re looking at—thiyou’resspecially in the case of Gaudi and his architecture.
 Or, if you don’t have a guidebookdon’ted up at least on Gaudi before you visit his iconic masterpieces.